North Riding of Yorkshire: Administrative county

-Sub-cultural area
+The main towns of the riding (before its authority was abolished) were Middlesbrough, Redcar, Whitby, Scarborough and Northallerton.

+Post-1974

 In 1974 the North Riding authorities were abolished.
-The majority of its former area became part of a North Yorkshire administrative area.
-This area includes a northern part of the West Riding as well as the northern and western parts of the pre-1974 East Riding.
-Land in and around the former Teesside county borough became part of Cleveland county.
+The majority of its former area became North Yorkshire, with the addition of northern West Riding and north-western pre-1974 East Riding.
+The former Teesside county borough and areas around it became part of Cleveland county while the Startforth Rural District came under County Durham.

-In 1996, Cleveland county was abolished with Middlesbrough, Redcar-and-Cleveland and a part of the Stockton district assigned to the North Yorkshire lieutenancy, becoming known as a similarly named conurbation to the previous county borough called Teesside.
-The City of York borough also became a unitary authority.
-The former Startforth Rural District (remaining land south of the Tees) is the only part of the North Riding outside of the North Yorkshire lieutenancy since 1974, under County Durham Council area and until 2009 in areas Teesdale district.

-The North Riding is now represented by all of Hambleton, Richmondshire, Ryedale, Scarborough, Middlesbrough, Redcar and Cleveland.
-It is also represented by parts of Harrogate, Stockton-on-Tees, City of York and County Durham council area.
+Most of the former riding is now represented by the larger North Yorkshire District.
+The boroughs of Middlesbrough and Redcar and Cleveland are wholly inside the former North Riding's area.
+They are also some parts of the former area in the council areas of Stockton-on-Tees, York and County Durham.

-The principal towns of the cultural and historic riding are Middlesbrough, Redcar, Whitby, Scarborough and Northallerton.

 Proposed resurrection of name

 On three occasions a re-use of the name of the North Riding for local government purposes has been considered.
 During the 1990s UK local government reform, the Banham Commission suggested uniting Richmondshire, Hambleton, Ryedale and Scarborough districts in a new unitary authority called North Riding of Yorkshire.
 Later, the government proposed renaming the ceremonial county of North Yorkshire the North Riding of Yorkshire.
 This was deemed inappropriate and rejected, after a "chorus of disapprobation".

 During a further local government review in the 2000s as part of the preparations for the regional assembly referendums, a unitary authority with the name North Riding of Yorkshire, consisting of Richmondshire, Hambleton, Ryedale and Scarborough was again suggested.
-However, the Commission withdrew this in favour or two unitary authorities, one for Hambleton and Richmondshire, the other for Ryedale and Scarborough.
+However, the Commission withdrew this in favour of two unitary authorities, one for Hambleton and Richmondshire, the other for Ryedale and Scarborough.

 Ancient divisions

-Unlike most counties in England, which were divided anciently into hundreds, Yorkshire was divided first into three ridings and then into numerous wapentakes within each riding.
-Within the North Riding of Yorkshire there were thirteen wapentakes in total, as follows: